rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 for there must be factions among you in order that those who are genuine among you may be recognized. ^1119

-When you come together, it is not the Lord’s supper that you eat. ^1120
+When you come together, it is not the Lord's supper that you eat. ^1120

 For in eating, each one goes ahead with his own meal.
 One goes hungry, another gets drunk. ^1121